MinjaeKIM753/ClaudeComputerUseBeta-Win64/README.md

 - Downscale : Downscale factor for the screenshots. __(Practically, 0.5 is believed to perform best.)__

-- Action Delay : Time for delay in between each actions. __(Practically, 3.0 seconds is good enough)__
+- Action Delay : Time for delay in between each conversation. __(Practically, 3.0 seconds is good enough)__

 - Coordinate Debug : For reference.